SeaMonster-Studios/sms-reason/README.md

 1. Duplicate one of the existing component packages
 2. Update the "name" field in package.json and bsconfig.json (need to match)
+3. Update the "repository" field in package.json to point to the new package's directory within the repo
-3. Add your component, lib, etc.
+4. Add your component, lib, etc.
-4. Follow the steps in the [publishing updates](#publishing-updates-to-packages) section
+5. Follow the steps in the [publishing updates](#publishing-updates-to-packages) section

 ### installing an npm package